cmhamiche/Resolve-DNG-Workflow./README.md

 Default is raw interpreted as rec.709/sRGB to fusion AgX Base/sRGB but you can use rec.709/linear and AgX Punchy/linear for exemple.

-For simplicity sake, I sticked to DaVinci YRGB as color science et rec.709 (scene) for the timeline and output color space, If you use DaVinci Wide Gamut/Intermediate, adjust your curve accordingly.
+For simplicity sake, I have sticked to DaVinci YRGB as color science and rec.709 (scene) for the timeline and output color space.
+If you want to use DaVinci Wide Gamut/Intermediate, you'll have to adjust your curve accordingly.

 FYI, to copy/paste to all your clips, select your clips with shift then middle click, whether you are in the fusion or the color tab.